adrianajfry/SECPH_DATA_ENGINEERING/YEAR 3/SEMESTER 2/SECP3106 - APPLICATION DEVELOPMENT/INDIVIDUAL PROJECT TASK/README.md

-# Resto Order — Restaurant Waiter Order System
+# 🍽️📝Resto Order — Restaurant Waiter Order System

 A CRUD-based Flutter mobile app that lets a restaurant waiter manage the menu and take customer orders, with a full order lifecycle backed by a real cloud database (Supabase/PostgreSQL).
 Built as an individual test project for Application Development (SECP3106).